Arcadie Claret, Mistress of King Leopold I of the Belgians

 Château de Stuyvenberg. source: Wikipedia

 During the relationship, which lasted over 20 years, Arcadie and King Leopold were devoted to each other.
-She often accompanied him on his travels and visits abroad and maintained a very peaceful and quiet home for the King when in Belgium.
+She often accompanied him on his travels and visits abroad and maintained a peaceful and quiet home for the King in Belgium.
 Stuyvenberg became a refuge for him from the stresses of his role.

 Arcadie Claret Meyer, Baroness von Eppinghoven, lived a quiet and private life in Monheim for the next 31 years before passing away there on January 13, 1897.